-The aftermath of a disaster that has directly affected your home can be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis offers the following information and tips that will help the recovery process go smoother.
+The aftermath of a disaster that has directly affected your home is most often traumatic and stressful.
+Paul Davis shares the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (606) 744-2888

-- Of course, it’s extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to let them know you are safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you can.

-- Keep a listing of all household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your home.
+- Keep a listing of all household goods or personal belongings that you have thrown out and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present several possible safety hazards to residents.
+- Be Safe: A water event can present many potential safety hazards to residents.
 The potential for slips, falls and electric shock are very real.
-Remember, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+Also, items soaked with water can be very heavy.
+Only complete tasks that can be done so safely.

-- Electrical: Turn off all power to affected rooms of the property.
-Don’t operate the TV or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Turn off all power to affected areas of the property.
+Don’t operate your TV or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to speed up drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to aid indrying in the summer or in more humid regions.

 - Clothing/Fabrics: Transfer wet items to dry areas.
-Do not let draperies to remain in contact with wet carpeting or floors.
+Do not allow draperies to remain in contact with wet carpeting or floors.

 - Furniture: Move lighter pieces off of the carpeting.
-Place plastic bags or plastic wrap beneath the legs of larger furniture.
-Wipe any extra water off of the furniture.
+Place plastic bags or plastic wrap under the legs of larger furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips